 c.
 An employee who is an adoptive parent may not use more than eight (8) weeks of Paid Parental Leave in a rolling twelve (12)-month period and is exempt from the continuous leave requirement if the adoption is not final.
 This provision does not bar individuals from receiving Paid Parental Leave when the adoption is not finalized, for whatever reason.

 d.
 Paid Parental Leave may not be donated to another University or State of Idaho employee.

 a.
 Each week of Paid Parental Leave is compensated at one-hundred percent (100%) of the employee’s base salary at the time of leave.
 Paid Parental Leave will be paid on scheduled pay dates.

 b.
-The University will maintain all benefits for an employee while on Paid Parental Leave.
+The university will maintain all benefits for an employee while the employee is on Paid Parental Leave.

 c.
 An employee will accrue applicable Credited State Service (CSS) hours while on Paid Parental Leave.

 d.
 An eligible employee who separates from the University will not be paid for any unused portion of Paid Parental Leave.